Top-gg-Community/rust-sdk/README.md

 [crates-io-downloads-image]: https://img.shields.io/crates/d/topgg?style=flat-square
 [crates-io-url]: https://crates.io/crates/topgg

-The official Rust SDK for the [Top.gg API](https://docs.top.gg).
+A simple API wrapper for [Top.gg](https://top.gg) written in Rust.

-## Getting Started
+## Getting started

-Make sure to have a [Top.gg API](https://docs.top.gg) token handy.
-If not, then [view this tutorial on how to retrieve yours](https://github.com/top-gg/rust-sdk/assets/60427892/d2df5bd3-bc48-464c-b878-a04121727bff).
+Make sure you already have an API token handy.
+See [this tutorial](https://github.com/top-gg/rust-sdk/assets/60427892/d2df5bd3-bc48-464c-b878-a04121727bff) on how to retrieve it.

 After that, add the following line to the `dependencies` section of your `Cargo.toml`:

 ```toml
 topgg = "1.4"